nathannewyen/nathannewyen/README.md

 - 📍 Dallas, Texas

 ### What Am I Working On?
+- 🗒 Personal Blog with React/Typescript/GraphQL and Gatsby
 - 📱 I'm working on React/React Native and getting better at it.
 - 🌵 Working on myself and trying to be a better person.